 Global Trade Management in 2017

-In 2016 the world was surprised by the passing of Brexit and Trump winning the US Presidential election.
-Looking to 2017 from a global trade perspective, these events make one prediction certain: trade barriers in the Western Hemisphere will not be lowered.
+In 2016, the world was surprised by the passing of Brexit and Trump winning the U.S. presidential election.
+Looking to 2017 from a global trade perspective, those events make one prediction certain: trade barriers in the Western Hemisphere will not be lowered.
 To what extent there will be an increase in tariff and non-tariff barriers is unclear, but there is no time like the present to speculate a little.

 An interesting year is ahead, and it’s being kicked off on January 1 with the 2017 Harmonized System (HS) Nomenclature overhaul per the latest World Customs Organization (WCO) directions.
 These changes to the HS Nomenclature will be one of the largest in recent years, with more than half of the changes impacting codes in the agricultural and chemical sectors.
 In total, there will be 233 sets of amendment revisions.
 These revisions are meant to address growing global concern around environmental and social issues as well as the importance of collecting HC trade statistics.

 The average global rates have decreased over the years, yet the question is whether 2017 will buck that trend.
-Will the USA walk away from bilateral or multi-lateral Free Trade Agreements (FTAs), ban countries from General System of Preference (GSP), or increase duty rates for certain countries of origin to protect domestic manufacturing?
-Will Brexit have an effect on the UK – European Union (EU) duty rates?
-How will the UK re-create their own external tariff and will it be able to break off UK FTAs from the current EU FTAs?
+Will the United States walk away from bilateral or multi-lateral free rrade agreements (FTAs), ban countries from General System of Preference (GSP), or increase duty rates for certain countries of origin to protect domestic manufacturing?
+Will Brexit have an effect on the U.K. – European Union (EU) duty rates?
+How will the U.K. re-create their own external tariff and will it be able to break off U.K. FTAs from the current E.U.
+FTAs?
 A step further, it is to be seen if any of these events will affect duty rates (initially) on a unilateral basis, if there will be repercussions, and whether a tit-for-tat culture will initiate a tariff war?
 It’s all not too likely.
-Negating FTAs is not easily done, and the UK will be cautious to create any economic upheaval that may negatively affect their status as a financial leader in the market.
+Negating FTAs is not easily done, and the U.K. will be cautious to create any economic upheaval that may negatively affect their status as a financial leader in the market.

 However, the prospect of an increase in duty rates is realistic as a number of large economic forces will be closely reviewing their trade agreements and tariff structures.
 Who would have thought the General Agreement on Tariffs and Trade/World Trade Organisation (GATT/WTO) bound rates books would ever have to be dusted off to check possible rate increases would not violate these agreements?

 Additionally, two other events could impact duties in 2017.
-It can be expected that the US will increase pressure on low cost manufacturing, which would lead to a significant number of new Anti-dumping duties/Countervailing Duties (ADD/CVD) cases as unilateral duty increases are possibly too obvious.
+It can be expected that the U.S. will increase pressure on low cost manufacturing, which would lead to a significant number of new anti-dumping duty/countervailing duty (ADD/CVD) cases as unilateral duty increases are possibly too obvious.
 Lastly, China’s growing debt may threaten current economic stability, but the association with duty rates will likely not be seen in 2017.

 Some 2017 predictions